 The call for the 36th PhD cycle starting in the academic year 2020/21 closed on July 15, 2020.

 You can find here specific information and requirements for the application to the PhD program in Computer Science, Control and GeoInformation.

-For the upcoming cycle, there will be a total of 5 scholarships financed by the University of Rome Tor Vergata.
+For the 36th cycle, there was a total of 5 scholarships financed by the University of Rome Tor Vergata.

-In addition, there will be 2 unfunded positions with PhD tax exemption and 4 unfunded positions reserved for foreign students (who are required to have their own source of funding).
+In addition, there were be 2 unfunded positions with PhD tax exemption and 4 unfunded positions reserved for foreign students (who are required to have their own source of funding).

 The application submission is managed through the Delphi web site from the following links: